Josh Gatt: Style of play

 When Gatt was signed by Molde, Solskjær stated that he had signed an attacking player with a fast pace who can play on the right wing, left wing, and as a striker.
 Gatt has run a self-timed 100 meters in 11.00 seconds.

 Personal life

 Gatt's wife, Melissa, was diagnosed with cancer in early 2018.
 Without a club, Gatt set up a ‘Go Fund Me’ page for her treatment which was contributed to by a number of his former teammates.
-As of June 2018, they had raised $78,000, and Melissa's cancer was in remission.
+As of June 2018, Melissa's cancer was in remission.